There is an option now on your profile page

 - Russian translations of the Vorkosigan Saga suffer from this really hard.
 Barrayar is heavily modeled on the Tsarist Russia, so the translators turned to this to make it more exoticnote , and to mask some bloopers from LMB's rather cursory knowledge on the subject.
 Both reasons have since largely disappeared, but the tradition has already taken root.

 - Many works written in the 19th or early 20th century will have characters speaking a line or two of French, as it was something of an international language.
 Most French translations will put the passage in italics with a footnote saying it was French in the original (en français dans le texte).
 Similarly, Russian books (such as Anna Karenina) translated into English that involve lines in both English and French usually put both in italics, allowing English readers to figure out that italics signify another language, even if it's equally readable.

-- Similarly to the example above, in Sholem Aleichem's stories about Tevye (which Fiddler on the Roof is based on), Tevye quotes the Torah or Talmud in Hebrew sometimes, and comments on it in Yiddish (which the stories are written in).
+- In Sholem Aleichem's stories about Tevye (which Fiddler on the Roof is based on), Tevye quotes the Torah or Talmud in Hebrew sometimes, and comments on it in Yiddish (which the stories are written in).
 One translation put the Hebrew in old-fashioned English (with "thee," "thou," "hath," etc., like the King James Bible), and then a dash between that and the regular English translation from the Yiddish.

 Live Action TV

 - Versions of Fawlty Towers shown in Spain did this with Manuel, the well-meaning but dim waiter who happened to come from Barcelona.
 In the Catalan version, he is Mexican.
 In the Castilian, he is Paolo from Naples.